porcinus/FreeplayInfo2Overlay/README.md

 - png2fb16 : Copy a png file to a 16 bits framebuffer, to use aside of info2png.

 - nns-overlay-deamon : Use to monitor a gpio input, then start a omxplayer instance to create a ingame 'osd', to use aside of info2png, ONLY work with gl or dispmanx driver.
 REQUIRE omxplayer and ffmpeg.

-Note: I am looking to avoid use of ffmpeg to speed thinks a little bit, current system convert a png file to a avi file using mjpeg codec, same result can be achieved by creating a riff header then repeating content of a jpeg file.
+- img2dispmanx : This file heavily based on https://github.com/hex007/eop , use to display png or jpeg picture to dispmanx.

 # Provided scripts :
 - compile.sh : Compile all cpp files.
-Require libgd-dev, libpng-dev, zlib1g-dev, libfreetype6-dev.
+Require libgd-dev, libpng-dev, zlib1g-dev, libfreetype6-dev, libpng-dev, libjpeg-dev.
 - example-framebuffer.sh : Run info2png and png2fb16 (Battery monitoring enabled).
 - example-overlay.sh : Run info2png and nns-overlay-deamon (Battery monitoring enabled).
 - example-nobattery-framebuffer.sh : Run info2png and png2fb16 (No battery).